 on the longstop date

-Valuation caps are included to ensure that the existing shareholders have some certainty as to the level to which their shareholding will be diluted on conversion.
-They also ensure that the investors do not end up with an unexpectedly low share value, if the company is successful in achieving a high valuation at the next funding round.
+Valuation caps are included in Advance Subscription Agreements to ensure that the existing shareholders have some certainty as to the level to which their shareholding will be diluted on conversion (based on how many shares are likely to be issued to the investor).
+Valuation caps also ensure that an investor does not end up with an unexpectedly low-value shareholding if the company is successful in achieving a high valuation at the next funding round or in certain other events (eg insolvency).

 How is a funding round valuation cap set?